epfl-ada/ada-2024-project-spaghettisolution/README.md

 ## Title

-History in Hollywood: How trends in the plots and personas in American Cinema reflect historical event and relate with other film industries.
+History in Hollywood: How trends in the plots, themes and personas in American Cinema reflect political, social and economic events.

+## Website

+The datastory is available at <https://nvalsa.github.io/>

 ## Abstract

 Art is shaped by current events, and  cinema is no exception.
-This project uses an analysis of the characteristics of actors such as their gender and ethnicity along with modern machine learning techniques to classify the characters and events described in movie summaries from the CMU Movie Summary Corpus.
-The main goal is to highlight the links between cinema and major social, political and economic events of the second half of the XXth century.
+In this project classical statistical analysis along with modern machine learning techniques are used to classify the characters and events described in the CMU Movie Summary Corpus.
+The main goal is to highlight the links between cinema and major social, political and economic events of the second half of the XXth centuray and the early XXIst century.
 Through our analysis of the personas and plots we aim to develop a method to assess the socio-political climate through its representation in film.
-Our main focus is on the american film industry, however, we aim to contrast it with other film industries for select historical periods
+Our main focus is on the american film industry.

 ## Research Questions

 Throughout this study, we will examine the relationship between movies and the following key historical periods and events:

-- Second World War (1939-1945)
-- Indian independence (1947)
-- Civil rights movements (1954 to 1968)
-- Vietnam war (1955-1975)
-- First and subsequent waves of  feminism
-- Key Events of the Cold War (1947-1991):
-  - Arms Race
-  - Space Race
-  - Proxy wars
-  - Fall of the Berlin wall (1989)
-- Rwandan Genocide (1994)
-- Rise of internet and digital culture (late 90's)
-- 9/11 (2001)
-- Financial Crisis (2008)

 We will focus on the following research questions:

-1. How can important social movements influence the casting of actors and actresses?

-2. How are both the genre of the movie and personas of characters impacted by the political climate at the time?

-3. Are the reactions to social and political events seen in movies produced in the USA also observable in film industries around the world?
+1. Are the main political social and economic events reflected in the themes explored in  movies ?

-4. How do the archetypes of villains evolve to reflect contemporary fears (e.g., Nazis in WWII-era films, terrorists post-9/11, corporations post-financial crisis)?

-5. Are conflicts in movies during the Cold War more focused on ideological struggles compared to personal or interpersonal conflicts in post-1991 films?

-6. How do the dominant genres of movies shift in response to major historical or cultural events (e.g., war, economic crises)?
+2. How do the dominant genres of movies shift in response to major historical or cultural events (e.g., war, economic crises)?

+3. Are there certain types of personas that are more prelavent in certain genres of movies or certain time periods?

-7. How does the portrayal of technology in movies change before and after the rise of the internet (1990s)?
+4. How are both the genre of the movie and personas of characters impacted by the political climate at the time?

 ## Additional datasets

-We do not use any additional datasets.
-However, we do make use of the coreNLP python library, which uses external data.
+We supplemented the dataset with a dataset containing plot summaries of movies from wikipedia.
+We chose to do this to increase the number of plot summaries available for analysis.
+We removed duplicates between the orignial dataset and the supplemental one.
+The supplemental dataset is available at  <https://www.kaggle.com/datasets/jrobischon/wikipedia-movie-plots>

+We also used the CoreNLP library that is trained on external data

 ## Timeline